 3. Tic tac toe

-Remember that one game we had no idea how to play when we were young and still don’t, honestly.
-Well, if you want to see some bombs popping again, search for Minesweeper and play a game with the difficulty level of your choice.
+Remember that one game we had no idea how to play when we were young and still don’t, honestly?
+If you want to see some bombs popping again, search for Minesweeper and play a game with the difficulty level of your choice.

 7. Fidget Spinner

-Remember that toy which you bought like three years ago just because everyone else did too?
-You can remember those glory Millenial days again when the Internet started a (weird) movement.
+Remember that toy you bought three years ago just because everyone else did too?
+You can remember those glorious Millenial days again when the Internet started a (weird) movement.
 You can spin it again by searching “fidget spinner” on Google and watching it… Spin.

 8. Conway’s game of life